 - On all the other hosts, start the

 $ sudo service spark-worker start

-- On one node, start the History
+- On one host in the cluster, start the Spark Master:

 - To stop Spark, use the following commands on the appropriate

-$ sudo service spark-worker stop $ sudo service spark-master stop $ sudo service spark-history-server stop
+$ sudo service spark-worker stop $ sudo service spark-master stop

 Service logs are stored in /var/log/spark.